Nick-Damico/local-ski-report-cli-gem/notes.md

 ```
 “ Type:  “More” to view list of State Resorts again, “new” to search other states, or ‘quite’ to exit program: “
 ```

+## 5. Stub out interface

+Currently building out a few methods inside LocalSkiReport::CLI
+    1. #list_regions = Gives user a list of regions with ski areas or resorts
+    2. #list_states = Gives user a list of states within the selected regions
+    3. Need #method to take user selected state and retrieve a list of ski areas and resorts from <http://www.onthesnow.com>, user will select ski area using a number and a final report will be displayed.